IvanPiankov/IvanPiankov/README.md

 <img src="https://img.shields.io/badge/Bio-Bioinformatician-green" alt="bio"/></p>

-My name is Ivan Piankov, and I am web developer, but in my free time would like to do different bioinformatic scripts.
-Short information about my
+I am Ivan Piankov, and I am web developer, but in my free time I would like to do different bioinformatic scripts.
+Short information about me

 * I create microservices for various tasks, including biological ones
 * My hobby and scientific work is structural and genomic bioinformatics